sjpradhan/Acc-Trans/README.md

 ## Approach:
-1. The very first approach is to convert these pdf file into the that can be further analysis.
+1. The very first approach is to convert these pdf file into the appropriate format that can be use in further analysis.
 2. Help of power query we can do such a task.
 Power query has amazing feature known as append query.
 3. Later save it as csv file and store it in a database.
 4. Using Python's library pandas I do data manipulation as per our requirment.